drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

-# 3. How does OpenBazaar work?
+# 3. _OpenBazaar_ Protocol

-OpenBazaar is a marketplace platform compromised of the following compoenents:
+_OpenBazaar_ is a marketplace platform compromised of the following components:

-1. The Kademlia-style peer-to-peer (P2P) Network (i.e. the network plumbing)
+1. **The Kademlia-style Peer-to-Peer (P2P) Network**
+    + _The network architecture governing peer-to-peer connections_
+2. **The Trade Protocol**
-2. The Trade Protocol (i.e. the fundamental rules governing a type trade between peers)
+    + _The fundamental rules governing the type trade between peers_
-3. The Client/App (i.e. what the users interact with to execute trade)
+3. **The Application**
+    + _How a users access the network and executes the trades protocol_

-Users download the OpenBazaar **application** to access the **network** and execute the **trade protocol** with other users on the network.
+Users download the _OpenBazaar_ `application` to access the `network` and execute the `trade protocol` with other users on the network.

-## 3.1 Peer-to-peer network
+## 3.1 Peer-to-Peer Network

-The OpenBazaar network is the backbone of the project.
+The _OpenBazaar_ network is the backbone of the project.
 It is designed to be scalable, supporting millions of people finding goods and services offered by fellow peers, who could be located anywhere in the world.

-The Kademlia-style architecture theoretically supports this vision, and has a track-record of doing so, as seen by BitTorrent.
-The chief engineering difficulty of building OpenBazaar has come from implementing this component.
+The Kademlia-style architecture theoretically supports this vision, and has a track-record of connecting millions of peers as demonstrated by BitTorrent.
+The chief engineering difficulty of building _OpenBazaar_ historically has been implementing this component.

-The Kademlia-style p2p network is older and distinct from the Bitcoin blockchain.
-In brief, a random number is generated to obtain a private key.
-From this key, a public key is derived, which is then mathematically processed to create a global unique identifier (GUID).
-This GUID is virtually impossible to forge and is the basis of your pseudonymous identity on the network.
+The Kademlia-style P2P network is older and distinct from the Bitcoin blockchain.
+To create a node, a network identity or global unique identifier (GUID) needs to be created.
+Firstly, random number is generated between a range of 1 to 2<sup>256</sup> to obtain a _private key_.
+From this key, a _public key_ is derived.

+The _public key_ is then digitally signed with the the _private key_ (self-signature) and `sha256` hashed.
+The resulting hex is then further hashed by `RIPEMD160` to generate the **GUID**.
+This GUID is impossible to forge or spoof without compromising the private key, and is the basis of a node's pseudonymous identity on the network.

+> **GUID** = RIPEMD160(SHA256(self-signed _pubkey_))

-The GUID is mapped to your dynamic IP address and port on a distributed hash table (DHT).
+The GUID is mapped to your dynamic IP address and port on a _distributed hash table_ (DHT).
 This is not a distributed ledger like the blockchain, but a local 'map' of GUIDs (peers) and their IP addresses in your 'bucket' ('bucket' defined as similar GUIDs within a defined range).
 Each peer's DHT allows anyone on the network to find the location of a specific peer in only a few hops (i.e. think 6 degrees of separation).
 On this basis, peers can connect to each other to exchange data.

 The network allows for a GUID to be associated with more than just an IP address, but other attribute-value pairs that can be searched (i.e. decentralized search).

-In OpenBazaar, the DHT lists GUID hashes of contracts that the a peer (GUID) is selling and keywords that are associated with that contract.
+In _OpenBazaar_, the DHT lists GUID hashes of contracts that the a peer (GUID) is selling and keywords that are associated with that contract.
 This enables other peers to decentrally search the network for specific contracts by their hash and/or keyword, compiling a list of relevant hits and their corresponding GUIDs.
 The user can then select the peer and directly access their store to commence trade.

 The overall features of this architecture are:

-1. Minimal resources are required to run an OpenBazaar node (relative to Bitcoin)
+1. Minimal resources are required to run an _OpenBazaar_ node (relative to Bitcoin)
 2. Scalable to millions of users
-3. Avoids blockchain bloat, uses Bitcoin only as a currency for decentralised trade (as it should be)
+3. Uses Bitcoin only as a currency for decentralised trade
 4. Contracts (listings) are hosted on the merchant's node.
-Enables rapid listings, as distributed consensus isn't required to list goods/services (i.e. users don't have to download other people's contracts)
+  + Enables rapid listings, as distributed consensus isn't required to list goods/services

-This design does have some drawbacks, which third party services (or technological innovation) can address:
+This design does have some drawbacks, which third party services (or future technological innovation) can address:

 1. Nodes are required to remain online for listings to be accessible by peers
-  - The project is exploring using the DHT as a temporary cache for listing contracts and placing asynchronous orders
+  - The project is exploring using the DHT as a temporary cache for listing contracts and placing asynchronous encrypted orders
 2. Nodes can be targeted (hackers, spammers, governments) on the basis of what they are listing, although the marketplace and protocol remain censorship-resistant

 Presently, both TCP/IP AND rUDP are used to to make connections between peers.
 The rUDP-based connections tend to overcome NATs (network address translation) and other obstacles preventing peers from accessing the network, and thus avoiding complicated port forwarding requirements beyond the skills of most users.
 This also means that these connections cannot be easily used through TOR to obfuscate the true IP address of a node.

 ## 3.2 Trade Protocol

-The trade protocol describes a set of fundamental rules that govern decentralised trade on OpenBazaar.
+The trade protocol describes a set of fundamental rules that govern decentralised trade on _OpenBazaar_.
 The protocol is made up of two major sub-components:

-1. Bitcoin payments and escrow
+1. Bitcoin Payments and Escrow
-2. Ricardian contracts
+2. Ricardian Contracts

-## 3.2.1 Bitcoin paymanets and escrow
+### 3.2.1 Bitcoin Payments and Escrow

+We need _trade flow_ plans for the 3 payment options:

+1. Direct payment
+2. Double-deposit 'MAD' escrow
+3. Notary escrow
+4. Notary pooled escrow

+Of the three payments options, _direct payment_ and _MAD escrow_, have **no dispute resolution** mechanism and zero redundancy if keys are lost.
+However, their use in OpenBazaar can be justified within the following scenarios:

+1. _Direct payment_ from well-established merchants and with high reputation; presumption is that the buyer possesses a high degree of trust to the merchant.
+2. _MAD escrow_ between two parties who want to transact directly without any third party involvement, but do not share a high degree of trust.
+These users are assumed to have an above average level of technical skill to manage risks such as key loss or incapacitation, and who have a firm understanding of the implications of a failed trade.

-OpenBazaar is built for bitcoin, particularly multisignature transactions that enable an innovative form of multiparty escrow.
-Briefly, multiparty escrow is achieved by creating a unique bitcoin address from individual Bitcoin pubkeys belong to each party involved in the trade.
+_OpenBazaar_ is built for Bitcoin, particularly multisignature transactions that enable an innovative form of **multiparty or multisignature escrow**.
+Multiparty escrow is achieved by creating a unique bitcoin address from individual Bitcoin pubkeys belong to each party involved in the trade.

+A higher level description of multisignature transactions can be found in the [Bitcoin documentation](https://bitcoin.org/en/developer-guide#escrow-and-arbitration).

-In OpenBazaar, these parties are the merchant, buyer and notary.
+In _OpenBazaar_, these parties are the merchant, buyer and notary.
 The multisignature address requires a minimum of 2 out of 3 digital signature (i.e. votes) to release funds from the escrow address to pay the merchant or refund the buyer.

 Individual pubkeys from each party are derived from a hierarchical deterministic seed to avoid address reuse and efficiently manage the signing keys.
 All signing keys can be recovered from the seed in the node is inadvertently destroyed or lost.